A container.py, Dockerfile, and/or default.nix for the service

 teslamate

-containers/teslamate/Dockerfile — Two-stage Elixir build with Node.js asset compilation.
-Uses Debian-based images due to Elixir/OTP dependencies.
+containers/teslamate/container.py — Native Dagger build.
+Two-stage pipeline: Elixir builder with Node.js for asset compilation, Debian slim runtime.
+Uses Debian-based images (not Alpine) due to Elixir/OTP dependencies.
+Includes entrypoint script for pg-wait and migrations.

 kiwix-serve

-containers/nettest/default.nix — Uses dockerTools.buildLayeredImage with buildEnv to merge nixpkgs tools (curl, jq, dnsutils, bash).
+containers/ntfy/default.nix — Builds ntfy from source using buildGoModule and packages it with dockerTools.buildLayeredImage.
 Runs alongside the existing Dockerfile; the nix variant is tagged :version-nix in the registry.
+Nix containers should continue using default.nix.